The impact of the Coronavirus pandemic on jobs in the game industry

 Interviewing in the pandemic

 Hardly anybody will want to bring you in for an in-person interview while conditions are bad in the company's local area.
-Expect phone and Skype-type interviews from now on.
+Expect phone and Zoom/Teams-type interviews from now on.
 Those tricky interview questions are staying with us.
 In the past, interviewers were looking for how well you would fit in with the other members of the team (trying to suss out conflicting personalities, conflicting work styles, to find people who would not only work well but play well together).
 But with the majority of people working from home, there may be less pressure to "fit in" the same way... at least while the pandemic is preventing social nearness.
 How good a video meeting presence do you have, how well do you adapt to the video call technology, how engaged are you...

 Location is still important